 1 or 2 Ties - The key here is easy-to-match patterns that are, yup, you guessed it, versatile.
 Bonus points if you swap in a knit tie for one of them as an alternative.

 1 Pair of Dark Denim - For a more casual day of meetings or for the evening, dark denim is the ultimate role player.

-A Light Jacket or Sweater - This one is weather and temperature dependent obviously, just make sure either choice work with everything else you packed and protect you from the elements, add warmth if need be, or just work as a pillow on the plane.
+A Light Jacket or Sweater - This one is weather and temperature-dependent obviously, just make sure either choice works with everything else you packed and protect you from the elements, add warmth if need be, or just work as a pillow on the plane.

 1 Pair of Brown Dress Shoes - A versatile brown lace-up can be worn with everything from a suit to denim.